ajan890/Notes/LING 1/Week 4.md

   * Canadian Raising.
     * Crucially, Canadian Raising is a rule-governed process and we determined when it occurs.
 * Part of the speaker's knowledge of language must include knowledge of phonetic features of consonants and vowels.

+### Phonetics
+* From our preliminary evidence, it looks like we can talk about sign language phonetics and sign language phonology.
+* Signs in signed languages are not unanalyzable gestures.
+* They can be broken down into features that make them similar to sounds.
+* This provides further support for the idea that sign language grammars have the same building blocks or components as spoken languages.
+* More generally, we've seen that phonetics is very useful for helping us understand ways that dialects and languages differ.
+* There is tight connection between dialect phonetic features and non-linguistic factors like social class, geography, etc.
+* The study of phonetics is very useful in helping us to understand certain aspects of signed languages.